 “The state shall take steps to organize village panchayats and endow them with such powers and authority as may be necessary to enable them to function as units of self-government.”

 Later, the conceptualization of the system of local self-government in India took place through the formation and effort of four important committees from the year 1957 to 1986.
 It will be helpful if we take a look at the committee and the important recommendations put forward by them.

 Originally appointed by the Government of India to examine the working of two of its earlier programs, the committee submitted its report in November 1957, in which the term ‘democratic decentralization‘ first appears.

 The important recommendations are:

-- Establishment of a three-tier Panchayati Raj system – gram panchayat at village level (direct election), panchayat Samiti at the block level and Zila Parishad at the district level (indirect election).
+- Establishment of a three-tier Panchayati Raj system – gram panchayat at the village level (direct election), panchayat Samiti at the block level, and Zila Parishad at the district level (indirect election).

 - District Collector to be the chairman of Zila Parishad.

 - Transfer of resources and power to these bodies to be ensured.